Gingerbread Photo Craft [Free Template]

 If you have a young child at home, you’ll want to make this photo gingerbread man paper craft with them!

-It’s such a fun preschool Christmas craft, and a great way to take a photo of your child and turn it into something entirely new.
+It’s a fun preschool Christmas activity and a great way to transform a photo of your child into something entirely new.

 We also love this project because it’s simple to make, super festive, and non-messy!

-This craft is great for preschoolers, kindergarten, and elementary-aged children.
+This gingerbread man is great for preschoolers, kindergarten, and elementary-aged children.
 Watch our quick video tutorial to see just how easy it is to create.

 Supplies